kbroman/MUGAarrays/README.md

 The [miniMUGA paper](https://doi.org/10.1534/genetics.120.303596) has now been published, with some additions to the array.
 Initially [published at bioRxiv](https://doi.org/10.1101/2020.03.12.989400) on 2020-03-14,
-it provides official annotations with the [Supplmental material](https://doi.org/10.25386/genetics.11971941.v1), as [Table S2](https://gsajournals.figshare.com/articles/dataset/Supplemental_Material_for_Sigmon_et_al_2020/11971941?file=25117973).
+it provides official annotations with the [Supplemental material](https://doi.org/10.25386/genetics.11971941.v1), as [Table S2](https://gsajournals.figshare.com/articles/dataset/Supplemental_Material_for_Sigmon_et_al_2020/11971941?file=25117973).

 My original analysis is at